 In this short video, Riley Kaiser expresses the deep love that motivates those working to protect the Great Lakes from the Line 5 threat.
 Riley is a water protector and former 350 Madison staff member who now lives on Mooningwanekaaning (Madeline Island).
 Music by Jennifer Hedstrom.

 You Can Help!

-The last public hearing of the Department of Natural Resources on the Line 5 Reroute will probably be in May or June, 2021.
+We are awaiting the last public hearing of the Department of Natural Resources on the Line 5 Reroute.
 You can help us mobilize citizens to attend and testify at the hearing, submit comments, and write letters to the editor.
 Email Phyllis Hasbrouck or click here to get involved.